Updated February 2019: *Jeanette has been adopted! She now resides in Canada with her new parents and 3 siblings.

 Without further ado, please meet today’s Find Me Friday child, *Jeanette!

-PD: *Jeanette is wearing a traditional Indian top that is green covered w/ a gold pattern & has a gold neckline, as well as pretty stud earrings. *Jeanette smiles under the graphic that protects her identity by covering her face.
+PD: *Jeanette wears a green traditional Indian top w/ gold pattern & gold neckline, as well as pretty stud earrings. *Jeanette smiles under the graphic that protects her identity by covering her face.

 *Jeanette was born totally blind.
 She has a prosthetic left eye which is absolutely beautifully crafted.
 She does not have any delays at this time.

-PD: Jeanette is standing under a brilliantly-blue sky, wearing a pink lace dress.
-She has bangles on each of her arms.
-Her face is raised toward the sky & her arms are triumphantly up in the air.
+PD: *Jeanette stands under a brilliantly-blue sky, wearing a pink lace dress.
+She has bangles on each arm & her face is raised toward the sky w/ her arms triumphantly raised in the air.

 *Jeanette attends on-site school, has Braille training at a local center, and works with Anjali School for the Blind to practice and learn other skills and academics. *Jeanette knows Braille, reading at a grade 1 level.
 She can write on a smartbrailler and a slate and stylus.
 She uses an abacus to do math, including regrouping addition up to the hundreds place.
 She knows how to type on a computer, and is learning how to use screen reading software as well as play the keyboard.
 She is very motivated by technology.
 She is bilingual, understanding and speaking 2 languages (Telugu and English).
 She is good enough at both to translate between the two!
 She used to attend a school for the blind in the community, but class sizes were very large, and quality of teaching was poor, so she is currently being taught at home and is doing very well in a small setting.

 PD: *Jeanette in class at ASB.
-She is sitting criss-cross applesauce on the floor, leaning over a tactile version of herself, adding yarn hair to a yarn outline wearing real clothing.
-She’s wearing a a red traditional Indian top and black leggings.
+She sits criss-cross applesauce on the floor, leaning over a tactile version of herself, adding yarn hair to a yarn outline wearing real clothing.
+She’s wearing a a red traditional Indian top & black leggings.

 *Jeanette has a lot of love to give, and is described as sweet and endearing.
 She is very comfortable moving around independently.
 She sometimes uses a guide cane to get around, but is very intuitive and knows her home surroundings, so she often doesn’t use it in familiar places.
 She thrives with one-on-one attention and loves to laugh.
 She is a bright, inquisitive, fun-loving girl.
 Due to her compassionate nature, she easily engages with her foster siblings.

-You can read more of what I’ve written about *Jeanette in the past here.
+You can read more of what I’ve written about *Jeanette here.